-For more information, see the Australian Business Registry Services webpage on 'who needs to apply for a DIN and when'.
+For more information, see the Australian Business Registry Services webpage on 'who needs to apply and when'.

-Registered charity CLGs will also need to take note of the requirements under the ACNC Regulations - particularly Governance Standard 4 which outlines the suitability of responsible persons (including directors).
+Registered charity CLGs will also need to take note of the requirements under the ACNC Regulations - particularly Governance Standard 4 which outlines the suitability of responsible people (including directors).